Hedera algeriensis: Ecology

 It may be a noxious weed or be invasive.
+It naturalizes in mild climates and lowlands.
 It requires consistently moist soil, but is more resistant to environmental dryness than most related species and can stand drought better than other ivies.
 It tolerates low temperatures better than island species of similar latitudes, such as Hedera canariensis, Hedera maderensis, Hedera azorica, or Hedera cypria.
 It is native to the North African coast and coastal mountains where the climate is cooler and condensation provides a more humid habitat.
 It is frost sensitive at about the -2 °C winter isotherm but can become naturalised in mild climates.
+The plant is rejected by herbivorous animals.
+Variegated cultivars of Hedera algeriensis are widely used in gardening.

 Hedera algeriensis arose from a common ancestor in the cloud forest habitat in the Mediterranean area.
 The northern African Hedera and northeast Atlantic species of the genus Hedera are closely related species.
 Until recently it was thought there was a single species, Hedera helix, but recent studies have shown that there are several species that differ mainly by microscopic details of the hairiness of the buds.
 Hedera maroccana, Hedera iberica, and Hedera canariensis are closely related.

 Landscaping

-Hedera algeriensis has been cultivated in Britain since 1838.